ECE264-2025Fall-WL/hw18-expression-tree-evaluator/README.md

 - **Prefix**: operators before operands
   Example: `* + 3 4 5`

-👉 Postfix is easy for computers because order of evaluation is explicit — no parentheses needed.
+Note: Postfix is easy for computers because order of evaluation is explicit — no parentheses needed.

 ### Expression Tree
 An **expression tree** is a binary tree where: